 Preclosure internal and external initiating events that could potentially impact operations are presented in Section 1.6.
 Event sequences developed from event sequence diagrams, event trees, and fault trees, and their potential frequencies, are presented in Section 1.7.
 Applicable event sequences are categorized as Category 1 or Category 2; these categorizations establish which performance objectives of 10 CFR 63.111 govern each event sequence.
-Dose consequences of potential event sequences, are presented in Section 1.8.
+Dose consequences of potential event sequences, as well as normal operations, are presented in Section 1.8.